AlexanderParker/blobify/README.md

 Then paste into AI with prompts like "Review this code and suggest improvements" or "Add oauth authentication to this app".

 **Key features:** Respects `.gitignore`, optional sensitive data scrubbing (see important notice below), includes line numbers, supports custom filtering via `.blobify` configuration, cross-platform clipboard support.
 Automatically excludes common build/cache directories (`.git`, `node_modules`, `__pycache__`, etc.) and binary files.
+Only includes text files automatically detected by file extension and content analysis.

 **⚠️ Important Notice:** The optional scrubbing feature is not guaranteed to work; it may not detect some sensitive data, it may find false positives.
 Consider it to be a best-effort helper feature only.
 Scrubbing, if installed, can be disabled with --noclean.
-You can opt not to install it upfront if you do not use the [scrubbing] option when installing. *This project makes no claims or guarantees of data security - you should always review the output of any tool to check for and clean up sensitive data before you use such data anywhere.*
+You can opt not to install it upfront if you do not use the [scrubbing] option when installing. _This project makes no claims or guarantees of data security - you should always review the output of any tool to check for and clean up sensitive data before you use such data anywhere._

 ## Command Line Options